 Hey!
 However you found this page (did my mom email you?) – I’m so grateful that you did.
 Whether you’re sneaking a break from work or scrolling your phone before bed, I just want to say welcome.

-My name is Samantha and this is American Home Cook- a site dedicated to delicious, healthy weeknight recipes for busy home cooks.
+My name is Samantha and this is American Home Cook—a site dedicated to delicious weeknight recipes for people who like to cook.

-It’s for real home cooks: people with a passion for cooking, a desire to share what they make with family and friends, and a belief that good food is the best part of a long day.
+This site is for people who want to share what they make with family and friends and believe that good food is the best part of a long day.

 Maybe you’re just beginning or want to become a better cook.
-Maybe you’re looking for an enjoyable, creative hobby that gets you off the couch and in the kitchen.
+Maybe you’re looking for an enjoyable, creative hobby to relieve stress after a long day.

 You’d like to eat more healthful weeknight dinners that don’t taste like diets, and meals that inspire you to cook again tomorrow night.
-You want a delicious way to connect with other people, to love and feel loved through a shared appetite for good food.
+You want a tangible way to connect with other people, to love and feel loved through a shared appetite.

 Many years ago, I wanted all of that too.

-Instead, I learned about the power of food (even cafeteria food) to cultivate community and enrich even the most stressed-out lives.
+In my first years of college, I went to the cafeteria every night and learned about the power of food (even cafeteria food) to cultivate community and enrich even the most stressed-out lives.

-Dinner became a ritual I looked forward to at the end of each day.
+Dinner with friends became a ritual I looked forward to at the end of each day.